 Limited Indemnity: This allows the indemnifier to recover compensation for losses or damages other than for negligence.

 Third-Party Indemnity: This assigns liability to a separate party or entity for losses.

 Financing Indemnity: This will trigger when the indemnifier fails to meet their fiduciary obligations.

 Party Indemnity: This allows both parties to indemnify each other in the event of negligence or breach of contract claims.

 However, before you agree to an indemnity, go through the document carefully and ensure that your obligations are limited to your own negligence or misconduct.
 An experienced attorney can enlighten you about the benefits and drawbacks of each type of indemnity clause.

 Indemnity provisions in business contracts are important due to the following reasons:

-To indicate the amount of risk you're willing to undertake in every transaction
+- To indicate the amount of risk you are willing to undertake in every transaction

 Enforcing an Indemnity Clause